 Problematic is that the map $\mu$ from Theorem \ref{thm:0.2} is not canonical, its construction involves some arbitrary choices, which could lead to a different $w \in W_0$.
 Yet it is precisely this element $w$ that should determine the unipotent conjugacy class that contains the image of $\C \setminus \{0\}$ under $\phi$.
 Recently Lusztig \cite{Lus-conj} defined a map from conjugacy classes in a Weyl group to unipotent classes in the associated complex Lie group.
 Whether this map yields a suitable unipotent class for our hypothetical $\phi$ remains to be seen, for this it is probably necessary to find a more canonical construction of $\mu$.
 The rest of such a Langlands parameter $\phi$ is completely beyond affine Hecke algebras, it will have to depend on number theoretic properties of the Bernstein component $\mf s$.

 Now we describe the most relevant results needed for Theorems \ref{thm:0.1} and \ref{thm:0.2}.
 A large step towards the determination of Irr$(\mc H (\mc R,q))$ is the Langlands classification (see Theorem \ref{thm:2.4}), which reduces the problem to the tempered duals of parabolic subalgebras of $\mc H (\mc R,q)$.
-Although this is of course a well-known result, the proof for affine Hecke algebras has not been published before.
+This is of course a well-known result, for graded Hecke algebras due to Evens \cite{Eve}, but the proof for affine Hecke algebras has not been published before.

-In line with Harish-Chandra's results for reductive groups, every tempered irreducible $\mc H (\mc R,q)$-representation can be obtained via induction from a discrete series representation of a parabolic subalgebra, a point of view advocated by Opdam \cite{Opd-Sp}.
+In line with Harish-Chandra's results for reductive groups, every tempered irreducible $\mc H (\mc R,q)$-representation appears as a direct summand of a representation that is induced from a discrete series representation of a parabolic subalgebra, a point of view advocated by Opdam \cite{Opd-Sp}.
 We note that in this setting tempered and discrete series representations can be defined very easily via the $\mc A$-weights of a representation.
 For affine Hecke algebras with irreducible root data, Opdam and the author classified the discrete series in \cite{OpSo2}, but we emphasize that we do not use that classification in the present paper.